CarterPape/CarterPape.github.io/resume.md

 ---
 ## profile

-I am a reporter with professional experience in newspaper journalism, student journalism, and software development.
+I am a reporter with work experience in newspaper journalism, student journalism, and software development.
 I have lived in North Carolina, Colorado, and now Utah.

 I have extensive experience in web development and software engineering, priming me for working in the digital media environment.
 I also have experience in data analysis and data mining, complemented by my undergraduate studies in mathematics and computer science, and have reported data journalism.